Important

 - Fedora Workstation (64 bit)

-Other distributions and versions, such as Kali Linux or Linux Mint, have not been tested and may not provide the necessary libraries.
+- Other distributions and versions, such as Kali Linux or Linux Mint, have not been tested and may not provide the necessary libraries.

-Hypervisor considerations
+Hypervisor recommendation

-You are using VirtualBox as hypervisor.
+- You are using VirtualBox as hypervisor.

-QEMU is the default hypervisor on Linux and should be preferred over VirtualBox.
+- QEMU is the default hypervisor on Linux and should be preferred over VirtualBox.

-If you were using VirtualBox with a legacy version of Genymotion Desktop, and you are getting an error, we recommend switching to QEMU hypervisor instead.
+- If you were using VirtualBox with a legacy version of Genymotion Desktop, and you are getting an error, we recommend switching to QEMU hypervisor instead.

 Was this article helpful?